 What's an Asthma Flare-Up?

-During an (also called an asthma flare, attack, episode, or exacerbation), asthma problems get worse.
+During an asthma flare-up (also called an asthma flare, attack, episode, or exacerbation), asthma problems get worse.
 Sticky mucus clogs the airways.
 The muscles around them tighten up.
 That narrows the breathing tubes.
 Picture a straw with walls that are getting thicker and narrower, leaving less and less space inside for air to get through.

 A person who is having a flare-up might: